shfischer/WKBPLAICE2024_ple.27.7e_MSE/readme.md

 ## Introduction

-This repository contains the data code for a stock-specific MSE for the ICES category 3 data-limited stock
+This repository contains the data and code for a stock-specific MSE for the ICES category 3 data-limited stock

 - plaice (*Pleuronectes platessa*) in Division 7.e (western English Channel)